What Is a Closed Mortgage?

 Down Payment

-The minimum down payment for a closed mortgage usually ranges from 5% to 20% of the property’s purchase price.
-This depends on the total value of the home.
+The minimum down payment for a closed mortgage typically ranges from 5% to 20% of the property's purchase price, depending on the total value of the home.
 A larger down payment may be necessary if your credit score is below the preferred level.

-For more details on what's needed to apply for your mortgage, visit my section on Required Documentation.
+For more details on what's needed to apply for your mortgage, visit the Required Documentation page.

 The Application Process for a Closed Mortgage